 Many of you may already have a business but you’re not sure how to bring your children into the mix….at least sanely.
 Or, your family has the business side down, but you’re looking for ways to change the focus of your business into more of an outreach, a ‘business as missions’ as we say.

 The American Dream remains only a dream for too many potential entrepreneurs.
-Homeschooling demands, hectic work schedules and life get in the ways for the majority.
-Many families that would love to have a family business, even a “Kingdom” business, have no idea how to get started.
+Homeschooling demands, hectic work schedules, and life get in the way for the majority of dreamers.

-A family business might be impossible right now, but you want to help your teen start a business as a learning project.
-Where do you begin?
+OK, a family business might not seem possible right now, but you want to teach your children the basics so they can start their own business if they ever want to.
 You ‘get’ the ‘entrepreneurial mindset’, but how do you teach it to your children?

 Our 4 children have long since graduated, 3 are married, 2 with children, and all have moved onto various pursuits.
-Three are entrepreneurial, one is checking out the corporate ladder, yet even he and his wife hope to have their own bed and breakfast someday. (they are phenomenal cooks!)
+Three are entrepreneurial, one is checking out the corporate ladder, yet they hope to have their own bed and breakfast someday. (they are phenomenal cooks and terrific hosts!)

 What I Would Do Differently

 Don’t get me wrong, I am beyond proud of all my children, but in retrospect, don’t we all see things we wish we had done differently?
 My poor children were Homeschool Entrepreneur’s original guinea pigs.
 Thankfully, it all worked out . . . “better than we deserve”!

 Thanks to many wise mentors and the school of hard knocks, it all worked out.
 We did come away with a few things we’d like to share with ‘y’all’! (that’s a transplanted southerner’s slang for ‘my friends’!)

 Overwhelmed yet?
 Just take it one step at a time.